Physics as a Gateway Drug

 It's time to keep building!
 We can beat climate change and manifest a Solarpunk future if we work together and try hard.
 It's possible through determination and coordination.
 We can bring to life a spectacular future that would leave Asimov's jaw dropped.
 We can only do it, together.

-P.S. - I got to where I am today by following my intuition - through experimentation, failing, learning, and persistence.
-And YouTube, lots of YouTube.
+P.S. - I got to where I am today by following my intuition - through experimentating, failing, learning, and persisting.
+Oh, and YouTube, lots of YouTube.